Iron Fist (album)

-Iron Fist is the fifth studio album by English rock band Motörhead, released on 17 April 1982 by Bronze Records.
+Iron Fist is the fifth studio album by English rock band Motörhead, released in April 1982 by Bronze Records.
 It was the final album of the classic Three Amigos lineup of Lemmy Kilmister, "Fast" Eddie Clarke, and Phil "Philthy Animal" Taylor.
 The album peaked at No. 6 on the UK album charts.
 It was preceded by the release of the title track "Iron Fist" as a single, which entered the UK charts on 3 April, and peaked at No. 29.

 Recording

 As with 1980's Ace of Spades, recording commenced with producer Vic Maile at his Jackson's Studio in Rickmansworth in 1981.
 Motorhead was enjoying their greatest commercial success at the time, having had their live album No Sleep 'til Hammersmith debut at No. 1 on the UK charts.
 A break in recording for the band to play some November and December dates with Algy Ward's Tank was followed by Clarke producing Tank's debut album with help from Will Reid Dick.
 Soon after, Maile left the Motörhead project, and there are conflicting explanations as to why.
 One is that Clarke was unhappy with the Maile produced sessions and decided that the album should be recorded themselves, although Lemmy lamented at the time that:

 "It's a shame to have lost Vic in a way because I thought it was successful."

 However, in the Motörhead documentary The Guts and the Glory, Clarke insists that drummer Phil "Philthy Animal" Taylor refused to work with the producer after Maile got him an unsatisfactory drum sound, stating:

 "[...] and then one day Phil turned to me and said, 'Listen Eddie, why don't you do it?'
 And I said, 'Man, I don't wanna do it, I'm playing on the record'...
 I swear to God, I was reluctant as fuck."

 In the same film Lemmy states:

 "I was pissed off 'cause we let Eddie produce it.
 I wasn't at the time, though.
 Fair play.
 But it became obvious after it was released – I sort of sobered up and realized it was garbage, most of it.
 And there's at least three songs on there that weren't even finished.
 We just finished them in the studio, you know, like cobbled it together.
 It just was a substandard album.
 But the trouble is how do you follow a live album that went straight in at #1?
 There's nothing you can do."

 The album was recorded during the best part of late January and February 1982 at Morgan Studios and Ramport Studios in London, with Clarke producing and Dick engineering.